 This project was a big project which many designers and developers collaborated together.
-To enhance the communication between designers and developers, me and my partners had to document each step in design process.
-After I created the Information Architecture, me and my partners made the wireframe to communicate the content before polishing the visuals.
+To enhance the communication between designers and developers, me and my team had to document each step in design process.
+After I created the Information Architecture, me and my team made the wireframe to communicate the content before polishing the visuals.

 From user point of view, Design Guideline is very important to pay attention to company identity and culture.
 Our Design Guideline had to reflect NYU core values.
 It was easier for users to identify NYU product since Design Guideline could keep the integrity and consistency of a product.
 Meanwhile from development perspective, it is important to maintain the scalability.